developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/setup/index.md

 -----

-## Create a Profile
+## Getting Started
 The basic steps for creating a Profile and associating it with an app on the device are shown below.
 For most scenarios, a version of this process must be used for every app that will call on DataWedge for scanning services.
-For a detailed look at this process, see the [Create a Profile](../createprofile) page.
+For a detailed look at this process, see the [Managing Profiles](../createprofile) page.

 **To enable DataWedge scanning services for an app**: